Overview of Payroll Taxes in Brazil

 Both employers and employees contribute to Brazil's social security system (Instituto Nacional do Seguro Social - INSS).
 Employers contribute 20% of the total payroll, while employees' contributions are withheld at rates between 7.5% and 14%, depending on their salary range.
 These contributions fund benefits such as retirement, disability, and maternity leave.
 Payments are due by the 20th of the following month, with penalties imposed for late payments.

-Employers are required to deposit 8% of each employee's monthly salary into the Guarantee Fund for Length of Service (Fundo de Garantia do Tempo de Serviço - FGTS).
+Employers are required to deposit 8% of each employee's monthly salary into the Length-of-Service Guarantee Fund or Severance Indemnity Fund (Fundo de Garantia do Tempo de Serviço - FGTS).
 This fund serves as a financial reserve for employees in cases such as unfair dismissal or serious illness.
 Deposits must be made by the 7th of the following month, and non-compliance can lead to fines and legal action.

 How To Set Up Payroll in Brazil